 We live in a society that wants you to want stuff.
 But even though stuff is nice, it’s just stuff.
-The sooner you realize that, the sooner will be able to let go of our society embedded idea of having stuff.
+The sooner you realize this, the sooner will be able to let go of our society embedded idea of having more and more stuff.

-Of course, we all need some stuff though: a place to sleep, clothes, food, internet, technologies for us to access the internet, hygiene products.
+Of course, we all need some things though: a place to sleep, clothes, food, some technologies, hygiene products, and some infrastructure.
 But that’s about it.
-We don’t need dozens pairs of jeans, shirts and shoes.
+We don’t need dozens of pairs of jeans, shirts, and shoes.
 We only need a few.
 We don’t need to buy a new smartphone every year.
-We only need to buy one.
+We only need to buy one and use it until it doesn’t serve us anymore.
 Same goes for other electronics.
 Same goes for kitchen supplies, cosmetics…

-One of the first ‘laws’ of personal financing is that you have to pay yourself first.
+One of the first ‘laws’ of personal financing is that you have to pay yourself first, right?

 That’s why no matter what, I save 10 to 20% of my earnings.
 So I start the month with only 80%.
-The thing is I don’t spend the 80% left.
+The thing is I don’t spend everything that is left.
 I spend about 50% of that in a month.

 So my rule of thumb is saving at least 10% of my income of the month and spending only half of what is left.
 How do I do it?
 I set up a savings account with my student account.

-When we are a student living abroad, we don’t tend to think too much about savings because we get so little anyways.
+When we are a student living abroad, we don’t tend to think too much about savings because we get so little anyway.
 But saving has to be part of your routine, no matter how much you get.
 It’s all about paying yourself before bills and expenses.

 It’s also about not shopping that much

-Being able to spend so little means I don’t really go to shopping malls to spend time or when I’m bored… I go to parks, and free or cheap museums.
+Being able to spend less means that I don’t really go to shopping malls to spend time or when I’m bored… I go to parks and free or cheap museums.
 I also don’t really eat out often.
 But when I do, I try to go to a place that matters to me: vegan, local, or to meet friends.